- Oops!Something went wrong.Please try again later.

 This Way Up

-The wave of British television shows written and fronted by women, all exploring grief, trauma and loneliness while also delivering laughs, has gifted us Fleabag, I May Destroy You, and now, This Way Up.
-The second season of Aisling Bea's Bafta-winning sees a reversal for sisters Àine and Shona as the former is loved up with the father of one of her tutoring pupils, while the latter struggles to conceal her blossoming affair from her fiancée.
-What remains constant from the debut season is Bea's deft touch at switching between uproarious laughter – like a scene where Shona is called on to confirm a haemorrhoid in an unspeakable orifice – and moments of tenderness that catch you off guard.
+The wave of British television shows written and fronted by the same woman, all exploring grief, trauma and loneliness while also delivering laughs, has gifted us Fleabag, I May Destroy You, and now, This Way Up.
+The second season of Aisling Bea's Bafta-winning show sees a reversal for sisters Àine and Shona, as the former is loved up with the father of one of her tutoring pupils, while the latter struggles to conceal her blossoming affair from her fiancée.
+What remains constant from the debut season is Bea's deft touch at switching between uproarious laughter – like a scene where Shona is called on to confirm a haemorrhoid in an unspeakable orifice – and moments of real tenderness that catch you off guard.

-Jimmy McGovern, veteran screenwriter of gritty TV series, brings his most violent inclinations to this three-part BBC prison drama which lays bare the brutality of the justice system.
-The tw0-hander stars Sean Bean and Stephen Graham as Mark Cobden and Eric McNally, a newly arrived inmate and a long-standing police officer respectively, each face difficult choices inside in a gripping story about forgiveness and atonement.
+Jimmy McGovern, veteran screenwriter of many a gritty TV series, brings his most violent inclinations to this three-part BBC prison drama which lays bare the brutality of the justice system.
+The tw0-hander stars Sean Bean and Stephen Graham as Mark Cobden and Eric McNally, a newly arrived (and terrified) inmate and a long-standing police officer respectively, who each face difficult choices inside in a gripping story about forgiveness and atonement.

 High on the Hog

-You can tell the story of a country through its food, and this vibrant Netflix series based on a 2011 novel of the same name, dish by dish makes the case for how African food transformed America throughout history, showing how everything from a plate of rice to a shucked oyster is steeped in the history of Black people in America.
+You can tell the story of a country through its food, and this vibrant Netflix series makes the case, dish by dish, for how African food transformed America throughout history.
+Based on a 2011 novel of the same name, the four-part docu-series shows how everything from a plate of rice to a shucked oyster is steeped in the history of Black people in America.
 It's glorious food porn which also asks pertinent questions about the long American tradition of assimilating and erasing other cultures.

 The Underground Railroad